mvolkmann/blog/src/ocaml.md

 The following code demonstrates two ways to compute the squared value of the sine of an angle.

-The "value" in a function definition is a semicolon-separated set of expressions.
+The body of a function definition, the part after the `=`, is an expression.
-Typically there is only one expression.
+An expression can be a semicolon-separated set of expressions, but typically there is only one.
+When there are more than one, all but the final expression serves to cause side effects.
 The result of a function call is the value of the final expression.

 ````ocaml